 - 2.1.
-Requirement 11 of SSR-2/2 (Rev. 1) [1] states "[t]he operating organization shall establish and implement a programme to manage modifications." - 2.2.
+Requirement 11 of SSR-2/2 (Rev. 1) [1] states "The operating organization shall establish and implement a programme to manage modifications." - 2.2.
 Plant modifications are required to be performed in accordance with a management system that is established and implemented by the operating organization in accordance with the requirements established in IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [10].
 Relevant recommendations are provided in IAEA Safety Standards Series No. GS-G-3.5, The Management System for Nuclear Installations [11]. - 2.3.
 Throughout the lifetime of a nuclear power plant, the operating organization should regularly inspect, test and maintain the plant, in accordance with approved procedures, to ensure that the plant continues to meet the design requirements and remains consistent with the assumptions and results of the safety analysis.
 The management of plant modifications is required to be consistent with the control of plant configuration: see Requirement 10 and para.
-4.38 of SSR-2/1 (Rev. 1) [1].
-Modifications are also required to conform to the design requirements and to the plant configuration documentation throughout the plant lifetime.
+4.38 of SSR-2/2 (Rev. 1) [1].
+Modifications are also required to conform to the design requirements and to the plant configuration documentation which has been revised as part of the modification programme throughout the plant lifetime.
 No modification to a nuclear power plant, whether temporary or permanent, should affect the plant's ability to be operated safely in accordance with the intent of the design. - 2.4.
 The management of modifications to a nuclear power plant is the responsibility of the operating organization: see Requirement 1 and para.
 3.1 of SSR-2/2 (Rev. 1) [1].
 Recommendations on the roles and responsibilities associated with the modification programme are provided in Section 3. - 2.5.
-The need for modifications to the plant should be assessed on the basis of the following: - (a) Operating experience; - (b) The findings of periodic safety reviews and other relevant safety assessments; - (c) Current safety objectives; - (d) Regulatory requirements: - (e) The adequacy of the design basis for internal and external hazards; - (f) Advances in knowledge; - (g) Improvements in technology.
+The need for modifications to the plant should be assessed on the basis of the following: - (a) Operating experience, including national and international operating experience; - (b) The findings of periodic safety reviews and other relevant safety assessments; - (c) Current safety objectives; - (d) Regulatory requirements: - (e) The adequacy of the design basis for internal and external hazards; - (f) Advances in knowledge; - (g) Improvements in technology; - (h) Unavailability of spare parts.